Orientation is mandatory for completing UNIV400.

 Future Professors Track - UNIV 400C

-Training for graduate TAs who are planning to become professors: You will meet with Judith Olson-Hammer and invited guests for a discussion on six Tuesdays or Thursdays, 11:30 a.m. to 1 p.m, September 9/11 through October 14/16 OR October 23 through December 4.
+Training for graduate TAs who are planning to become professors: You will meet with Judith Olson-Hammer and invited guests for a discussion on six Thursdays, 11:30 a.m. to 1:15 p.m, January 1/29 through February 6 OR February 12 through March 16.
 Students registering for UNIV 400C must be able to attend all six sessions and stay for the entire 90 minutes to receive credit.
 Pizza, salad, and a beverage will be provided.
 Students in these sessions will have reading assignments and weekly journals.
 Enrollment, which is limited to 15 students, is on a first-come, first-served basis.
 All students will be expected to participate fully in class discussions.

 The text for these sessions is How Learning Words: 7 Research-based Principles for Smart Teaching by Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, and Marie K. Norman.
 Students will be given this textbook prior to class.